Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Cell Wall

 In addition to a plasma membrane, some eukaryotic cells have a cell wall.
 Cells of fungi, algae, plants, and even some protists have cell walls.
-Depending upon the type of eukaryotic cell, cell walls can be made of a wide range of materials, including cellulose (fungi and plants); biogenic silica, calcium carbonate, agar, and carrageenan (protists and algae); or chitin (fungi).
+Depending upon the type of eukaryotic cell, cell walls can be made of a wide range of materials, including cellulose (plants); biogenic silica, calcium carbonate, agar, and carrageenan (protists and algae); or chitin (fungi).
 In general, all cell walls provide structural stability for the cell and protection from environmental stresses such as desiccation, changes in osmotic pressure, and traumatic injury.29

 Extracellular Matrix